The COVID-19 pandemic may be fading, but its impact on when people plan to retire is just beginning.

 Prior to the arrival of the coronavirus, the average American worker planned to retire at age 62.
 But in the wake of the pandemic, workers have pushed that age up to 65.

-That is the finding of the latest installment of Franklin Templeton’s “Voice of the American Worker” study, which surveyed 1,000 working adults who had some form of retirement savings.
+That is the finding of the latest installment of Franklin Templeton’s annual “Voice of the American Worker” study, which surveyed 1,000 working adults who had some form of retirement savings.
 The investment firm says three factors — the pandemic, inflation and an uncertain economy — have forced workers to reassess their retirement plans.

 In particular, workers say they are delaying their retirement date due to soaring living costs during the past couple of years.